-Exclusive: Brazil eyes clearer leniency deal rules after J&F uproar - sources
+Exclusive: Brazil eyes clearer leniency deals after J&F uproar, sources say

 One of the people, who worked on prior leniency deals, said financial penalties are based on qualitative criteria such as the volume, depth and timeliness of evidence.
 The brothers' decision to provide evidence ahead of any attempt to prosecute them counted, the people said.

-The Odebrecht deal was, again, markedly different.
+The Odebrecht deal was markedly different.
 Family scion Marcelo Odebrecht had been jailed for a year when he agreed to cooperate - after a police operation uncovered an entire department dedicated to bribery within his firm.

 In his testimony, Joesley Batista accused President Michel Temer of working to obstruct a corruption probe, and handed over recordings backing that allegation.
 Temer has repeatedly denied any wrongdoing.